containers/podman/docs/podman-commit.1.md

 `--message` flag.
 The container and its processes are paused while the image is committed.
 This minimizes the likelihood of data corruption when creating the new image.
 If this is not desired, the `--pause` flag can be set to false.
-When the commit is complete, podman will print out the ID of the new image.
+When the commit is complete, Podman will print out the ID of the new image.

 If *image* does not begin with a registry name component, `localhost` will be added to the name.